realpython/interview-questions/parsing-data/readme.md

 # Interview Question: Parsing CSV Files

-So, a friend of mine recently interviwed for a back-end Python developer position, and the initial interview consisted of answering the following problem.
+So, a friend of mine recently interviewed for a back-end Python developer position, and the initial interview consisted of answering the following problem.
 He was given two hours.

 ## Problem